QuantEcon/lecture-python.myst/lectures/newton_method.md

 np.max(np.abs(e(p, A, b, c)))
 ```

-With the same tolerance, the `root` function would cost minutes to run
+With the same tolerance, the `root` function would cost minutes to run with jacobian supplied

 ```{code-cell} python3
 %%time